birdandhike.com logo

 General Description: Common Ravens (Corvus corax) are large, all-black birds (to 24 inches total length) with a long, delta-shaped tail, a large heavy bill, and a shaggy ruff of feathers around the throat.

 Ravens are desert birds that usually fly in pairs or small family groups.
 American Crows, with which they are often confused, are smaller, more social, and fly in great flocks in agricultural areas.
-However, I did see one great flock of ravens in the White Mountains of California where we estimated that some 10,000 ravens were flying together and settling in for the night to roost in a Pinyon-juniper forest.
-I have no idea what so many ravens were doing, and I've never heard of such a thing elsewhere.
+However, I did see one great flock of ravens in the White Mountains of California where we estimated that some 10,000 ravens were flying together and settling in for the night to roost in a Pinyon-Juniper Forest.
+I have no idea what so many ravens were doing, probably migrating, but I've never heard of such a thing elsewhere.

 Taxonomy: Passeriformes, Corvidae.